New Jersey: 18 Unique Things About The Garden State

 New Jersey ranks third in cranberry production; this photo was taken in Chatsworth, NJ.
 Photo Credit: istock/AGioulis

 Why is New Jersey called the Garden State?
-It ranks number five in blueberry production, 3rd in cranberries, 3rd in spinach, 3rd in bell peppers, and 4th in peach production.
+It ranks number five in blueberry production, 3rd in cranberries, 3rd in spinach, 3rd in bell peppers, and 3rd in peach production.
 And don’t miss the opportunity to pick your produce, and you can visit the organic farms, too.
-And fun fact—the family favorite, Welch’s Grape Juice, can trace its origins to Vineland, NJ, where it was first used as an alternative to wine for church communion services.
+Fun fact—the family favorite, Welch’s Grape Juice, can trace its origins to Vineland, NJ, where it was first used as an alternative to wine for church communion services.

 Northlandz

 Known as the World’s Largest Miniature Wonderland, Northlandz is 52,000 square feet of fun.
-Built by hand over 35 years ago, Northlandz took 300,000 hours of construction time and uses 8 miles of railroad tracks, tunnels, and details that create a tiny world that’s a work of art as well as a mesmerizing display.
+Built by hand over 35 years ago, it took over 300,000 hours to construct and uses 8 miles of railroad tracks, tunnels, and details to create a tiny world that’s a work of art and a mesmerizing display.
 Spend hours exploring, then head outside to ride on the 1890s steam engine replica train.
 There is also a music hall and a doll museum on the grounds.

 Princeton New Jersey